rbalicki2/react-class-props/README.md

 ## Motivation

-At its best, React components expose simple, clean and statically-typed interfaces (via `propTypes`) that effectively hide their internal complexity.
+At their best, React components expose simple, clean and statically-typed interfaces (via `propTypes`) that effectively hide their internal complexity.
 However, these components often are not sufficient for our needs, and we need to resort to the use of `className`s (and `style`) to augment their capabilities.

 And while the `propTypes` interface is elegant, the use of `className`s is not.
 Some of the downsides of using the `className`s interface include: